openssl/technical-policies/policies/design-process.md

  - At the **Present** level, the OTC is notified of a new design in the same way that it is at the Notify level.
 The same minimum waiting time applies.
-The design is also introduced and explained in a presentation given by its author to the OTC in a meeting of the OTC.
+The design is also introduced and explained in a presentation given to the OTC in a meeting of the OTC.
 The OTC has opportunities to ask questions and raise concerns at this meeting.
+This presentation may be given by the author of the design but need not be.

  - At the **Approve** level, the OTC must explicitly approve the design by making a decision as the OTC.
 The OTC should be notified of a